nexgenmods/google-scraper-analysis/README.md

 ## Project Goal:
 The **PlayStore Datahub** project aims to automate the process of retrieving app data from the Google Play Store.
-It allows for analyzing and comparing trends such as free vs paid apps and visualizing insights through graphs.
+It allows for analyzing and comparing trends of app attributes and visualizing insights through graphs.
 Manually collecting app store data is slow and error-prone, but our project simplifies the process by automating data collection and analysis.

 ## Features & Insights: